The only accredited program in Nebraska. Accredited since 1954. Accreditation

-In 2010, the College of Journalism and Mass Communications was reaccredited, continuing the uninterrupted era of full accreditation that began in 1954.
-The five-person team of academics and professionals who visited the college in October 2010 said the college has “an outstanding program with one of the most professionally oriented faculties in the nation.”
+In 2016, the College of Journalism and Mass Communications was reaccredited by the Accrediting Council on Education in Journalism and Mass Communications, continuing the uninterrupted era of full accreditation that began in 1954.
+The four-person team of academics and professionals who visited the college in February 2017 said the college has “an outstanding program with one of the most professionally-oriented faculties in the nation.”
 The team also noted:

 The University of Nebraska–Lincoln journalism program is the only accredited journalism program in Nebraska.

 |First-Time, Full-Time, Freshmen Cohorts (start in JMC and remain at University of Nebraska–Lincoln)|